sgioldasis/bigdata-course-labs/mapreduce/02-WordCount-maven-vscode.md

-# Hadoop program with Maven on VS Code
+# MapReduce example with Docker and VS Code

-In this tutorial we will understand a way you can write and test your Hadoop Program with Maven on VS Code without installing anything (but git and docker) on your own machine.
+In this tutorial you will explore a way you can write and test a WordCount MapReduce program and then build it with Maven on VS Code without installing anything (but git and docker) on your own machine.
+You will also find out how you can run this program on a Hadoop cluster.

 Before you run the lab make sure you have cloned the following Git repositories.